 Easy Wiring with Slip-on Connectors and Terminal Block

 3 Year Warranty

-Note: Frequency of pump cycle, length of running time and pumping head pressure will vary the lifetime of battery operation.
-Under a continuous-run situation the battery will last up to 4 hours and up to 30 hours in intermittent operation.
+Note: Frequency of pump cycle, length of running time, and pumping head pressure will vary the lifetime of battery operation.
+Under a continuous-run situation, the battery will last up to 4 hours and up to 30 hours in intermittent operation.

-Waters Basement Services, Inc. believes that, while a battery backup sump pump is an option for a rural area, the homeowner might want to consider having a Generac installed (or a portable generator on hand) to maintain constant electric - as a battery backup can only be sustained for a limited number of hours.
+Waters Basement Services, Inc. believes that, while a battery backup sump pump is an option for a rural area, the homeowner might want to consider having a Generac installed (or a portable generator on hand) to maintain constant electricity - as a battery backup can only be sustained for a limited number of hours.